 A Sense of Beauty

-On top of the beauty on the inside, virtually every day of the year, the grounds of The Pleasant Ridge Bed & Breakfast portray a sense of beauty, wonderment, joy and peace.
-The fertile Skagit Valley is known for its many small locally owned farms where conventional and organic produce are widely grown and harvested year-round.
+On top of the beauty on the inside, virtually every day of the year, the grounds of The Pleasant Ridge Bed & Breakfast portray a sense of beauty, wonderment, joy, and peace.
+The fertile Skagit Valley is known for its many small locally owned farms where conventional and organic produce is widely grown and harvested year-round.
 The Pleasant Ridge Bed & Breakfast serves farm fresh eggs!
-Those visiting this delightful bed-and-breakfast can enjoy water activities, hiking and access to local wineries and breweries.
+Those visiting this delightful bed-and-breakfast can enjoy water activities, hiking, and access to local wineries and breweries.

 When it comes to the best marriages, opposites do attract.
 This is an old wives tale that Florence Difolco Sanders used to tell her sons as she and her old-school Italian husband raised them in a small bungalow styled home.
 This was in a humble suburb called Eagle Rock, located in Los Angeles, CA.

 After 38 years of marriage, 4 children, and 7 grandchildren, there must have been some truth to that old wives tale.
 In 1978 Florence’s youngest son Michael, an outspoken, dark complexion, third generation, married a sweet, quiet, blond-haired, blue-eyed, second-generation Dutch girl named Theresa de Klerk.
 After spending a few years in the Ozarks of Northeast Arkansas raising cattle and hogs on their 40-acre farm, they eventually settled back near their roots and lived in Altadena, California for the next 35 years.
 Mike and Theresa owned and operated a successful roofing company in Pasadena, CA for over 30 years, but they always had the desire to move back to the country and live a simpler life.
 In 2014, they turned the company over to their son and moved to the Skagit Valley to be closer to their youngest daughter’s family.